SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

      * @returns {Promise<Set>}
      *      Promise resolving with a Set containing all dependencies
      *      that should be made available to the task.
-     *      UI5 Tooling will ensure that those dependencies have been
+     *      UI5 CLI will ensure that those dependencies have been
      *      built before executing the task.
      */
     export async function determineRequiredDependencies({availableDependencies, getDependencies, getProject, options}) {